btkostner/neon/README.md

 connect to third party stock trading services, Nuxt.JS for the front end user view, and Rust for machine learning and predictions.

-neon is hosted on [GitHub](https://github.com/btkostner/neon) and uses GitHub actions for testing.
+neon source code is hosted on [GitHub](https://github.com/btkostner/neon) and uses GitHub actions for testing.